collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Click on the hyperlink and it will open the repo
 * The repo URL will have my user account name in it

-You own all of the repos in your user account, including ones you have created and forks.
-I am the only user with write permission to it unless I give permission to someone else, such as a maintainer, when I am submitting a pull request.
 The fork is an exact copy of the original repo at the time it was forked.
 I could make any changes I wanted to the fork, and the original repo will not be affected, including deleting the fork.

-If I submit a pull request and it is accepted, the changes will be pulled into the repo they are intended for.

 </td></tr>